Anomalies in (2+1)D fermionic topological phases and (3+1)D path integral state sums for fermionic SPTs: Bosonic Shadow: Symmetry-enriched Crane-Yetter path integral with 3-form gauge field

 \subsubsection{$Z_b$ for non-Abelian $\mathcal{C}$}

-In the more general case where $\mathcal{C}$ is an arbitrary non-Abelian super-modular tensor category, we do not have an explicit computation that gives Eq.~\eqref{ZbZ2gauge}.
-Here we explain why Eq.~\eqref{ZbZ2gauge} is nevertheless strongly expected.
+In the more general case where $\mathcal{C}$ is an arbitrary non-Abelian super-modular tensor category, we do not have an explicit computation that gives Eq.~\eqref{ZbZ2gauge}, although the result follows from the mathematical results of~\cite{johnsonfreyd2021minimal}.
+Below we provide a brief alternative explanation for why Eq.~\eqref{ZbZ2gauge} is expected.

 First, we note that it is known that there is essentially a unique (3+1)D topological order (up to an anomalous one) that contains a single topologically non-trivial particle with $\Z_2$ fusion rules, which is $\Z_2$ gauge theory.
 There are two such theories, depending on whether the particle is a boson or a fermion.
 A physical account is given in~\cite{lanKongWen3DTopologicalOrder} while a mathematical account is given in~\cite{freyd3DTopologicalOrder}.